smnookin/smnookin.github.io/_posts/2013-08-09-topics-methods-in-21st-century-journalism-syllabus.md

 “Topics in 21st Century Journalism” is comprised of three modular units, each of which is comprised of four class sessions.
 Each unit will focus on a broad topic area and a distinct methodology, and each unit will require students to write a different type of modern-day news story.
 The breakdown is as follows:

 					Unit 1					Unit 2					Unit 3
-Topic area			Science journalism		Political journalism	Arts journalism<br>
+Topic area			Science journalism		Political journalism	Arts journalism

-Methodology 		Long-form reportage		Gonzo journalism		Profile writing<br>
+Methodology 		Long-form reportage		Gonzo journalism		Profile writing

 Assignment			“Hard news” stories		Blog posts				Feature stories

 A central component of the course is an online portal, created specifically for the course, which will mimic an online-news site.
 The portal will be populated with students’ assignments from each of the three units, and students will participate in editorial decisions and back-end maintenance related to the site.
 The site has been designed using Foundation 4 (foundation.zurb.com) and will be maintained using github and prose.io.
 Students are not expected to have any previous knowledge with these tools – they will be discussed in the course itself.